matsest/currency/README.md

 # currency

-Scraping USD to NOK from Norges Bank-website
+Scraping USD to NOK exchange rates from Norges Bank .json feed (from each day in the last year) and creating a .csv file with  (currency exchange rate,  date).

-Add some more